hchen313/SchoolMax/README.md

       * Example: -check 123141-3
   * -info -> to see all the information given by the developer
   * -NextYear -> to check your next year's schedule
+  * to get your quarterly grade for all your classes
+  * to get your overall grade for all your classes

   Disclaimer: